hartmannr76/Crunch/README.md

 ### What is it?
 ---
 Crunch is an AB framework running on C# and .NET Core.
 This is fairly light weight at the moment and only consists of API endpoints to be performing actions.
 I intend on giving this a web interface, but at the moment, this is what I've got.
-This takes some concepts from SeatGeeks Sixpack project, and I've conformed it to fit more use cases that I've seen at my current company, Zocdoc.
+This takes some concepts from [SeatGeeks Sixpack](https://github.com/seatgeek/sixpack/) project, and I've conformed it to fit a little more typical REST style, while still being pragmatic for certain things; as well as having some safe-guards such as creating the test first, etc.

 ### Why "Crunch"
 ---